Embed the application journey

 • Android: enable domStorageEnabled = true so localStorage / sessionStorage work as in a normal browser.

-• iOS: use the default WKWebView storage; don’t disable or aggressively clear cookies / localStorage / sessionStorage for the YouLend SDK domain.
+• iOS: use the default WKWebView storage; don’t disable or aggressively clear cookies / localStorage / sessionStorage for the YouLend Embedded Component Package.

 Navigation should be kept inside the WebView